yurinanakazato/yurinanakazato.github.io/_pages/en-us/personal.md

 nav_order: 6
 ---

-## Personal
+## About Me
 * I was born and raised in Okinawa, Japan's southermost prefecture. (for 18 years)

 ### Hobby